sakura248/Favorite-Quotes/README.md

 # What reference did you use?

-Lots of rticles from Qiita, DEV community, or other blogs.
+Lots of articles from Qiita, DEV community, or other blogs.
 (I should have noted their URLs)

 # What libraries/technology/ api you used